Greg Joseph

 The brood settled on Los Angeles’ tough east side, which Capra referred to as “a ghetto” at the time, now known as Lincoln Heights.

 While Capra’s father toiled as a fruit picker, Capra sold newspapers after school for a decade until graduating from high school.
-Then, at his parent’s urging, he enrolled in college — Caltech — paying for his education through a series of odd jobs ranging from playing banjo at nightclubs to waiting tables.
+Then, at his parents’ urging, he enrolled in college — Caltech — paying for his education through a series of odd jobs ranging from playing banjo at nightclubs to waiting tables.
 He graduated in 1918, crediting the college experience with transforming him from “an alley rat” to a cultured human being.

 During World War I, after graduating from Caltech, Capra, who had completed ROTC in college, was commissioned a second lieutenant in the U.S. Army, where he taught mathematics to artillerymen at Fort Point, San Francisco.
 After contracting the Spanish flu, he was medically discharged and returned home, becoming a naturalized citizen in 1920.
-His father had died in the accident during the war, and he lived with his mother and siblings for a while, but unable to find work even though he was the only family member with a college education, he eventually moved out, living in flophouses and hopping freight trains, at one point traveling the Western U.S. and taking a series of jobs.
+His father had died in the accident during the war, and he lived with his mother and siblings for a while, but unable to find work even though he was the only family member with a college education, he eventually moved out, living in flophouses and hopping freight trains, at one point traveling the western United States and taking a series of jobs.
 One of those was as a movie extra.

 At age 24, he directed a documentary short film about a visiting Italian naval vessel to San Francisco.
 At 25, while employed selling books by philosopher Elbert Hubbard, he noticed a newspaper article about a movie studio opening in San Francisco.
 He contacted studio officials, implying that he had moved to the Bay Area from Hollywood, falsely saying he had worked in the film industry (in actuality, the only film experience he had came while he was in high school).
 He was hired — and directed a one-reel silent film.